To Love is To Be Understood

 But this fundamental truth is completely absent from modern dating discourse.
 Instead, we get endless swiping, curated bios, and the delusional belief that if you just meet enough people, try hard enough, or optimize yourself enough, you’ll stumble upon love.
 What a sad lie people tell themselves.

 Ask yourself this: how many people have you truly wanted to commit to?
 Not because you were lonely, or because you felt you had to, but because the thought of not being with them felt like a stab to the heart.
-How many people have actually understood you, not just your quirks or habits, but the full, messy truth of who you are?
+How many people have actually understood you, not just your quirks or habits, but the full truth of who you are?

 If you’re lucky you might find someone who truly gets you.
 Someone who doesn’t need you to explain yourself.
 Someone who doesn’t flinch at your contradictions.
-If you find that, hold onto it.
+If you find that, hold on.
 Even if it doesn’t last, even if it falls apart, you’ll know you’ve experienced something most people never will.

-Because love isn’t infinite.
-It isn’t guaranteed.
-How many true loves can you expect in a lifetime?
-One is already a miracle.
-Even if it doesn’t last, even if it breaks you, be grateful.
-Be grateful that it happened at all.
+Because it isn’t guaranteed.
+How many true connections can you expect in a lifetime?
+One is already more than enough.
+Even if it doesn’t last,be grateful that it happened at all.
 And after that, refuse to accept anything less.

 Thanks for reading!
 Subscribe for free to receive new posts.